How to add your LinkedIn profile to your resume

 - Resize the icon as needed by holding down shift while clicking and dragging (doing this ensures the proper proportions are maintained)

-Also, make sure you have resume icons for your email, phone number, and address (if applicable) as well so all your contact information matches.
-Just be sure using icons to decorate your resume is acceptable in your industry.
+Also, make sure you also have resume icons for your email, phone number, and address (if applicable) so that all of your contact information matches.

 Here are examples of two more ways to add your LinkedIn profile to your resume: